Hazem-Az-Eldin/turtlebot3_orient_toward_greenwich_ws/README.md

-Goal:
+# Goal:
 Turtlebot3 should orient toward Greenwich Observatory from anywhere on earth

-Proposed Solution:
+## Proposed Solution:

 The robot is using GPS sensor to read its current Longitude and Latitude, with a given  Longitude and Latitude of the Greenwich Observatory.
 For measuring its  orientation, IMU sensor was chosen.
 Given these information, the robot should be able to calculate the bearing and adjust itself toward the goal.

+Note: Turtlebot3 does not come with a pre-defined gps sensor, hence the gps sensor was added, this work was done by: https://github.com/cocodmdr/turtlebot3_robot_localization_ws

-Proposed Design:
+## Proposed Design:

 There are Two main Classes that communicate with each other using ROS.